About

 peanut butter egg candies in bowl of peanuts

-Can I sub another nut butter like almond butter or cashew?
 Yes, absolutely.
-In fact, this recipe is based on my cashew butter eggs, but you can use almond butter, or sunbutter for a nut free version.
+In fact, this recipe is based on my cashew butter eggs, so feel fee to use cashew butter, almond butter, or sunbutter (sunflower seed butter) for a nut free version.
 Or a blend or these!
 If your nut butter is super thick, you may need 1/2 tablespoon of melted coconut oil or so to add to for thinning.
 OR don’t use as much coconut flour.

-Is this recipe paleo friendly?
 Peanuts are not considered paleo, however you can sub another nut/seed butter mentioned above which will then make this recipe paleo.

-Is this recipe vegan?
 As long as you use a vegan friendly, dairy free chocolate YES, these peanut butter eggs are suitable for vegan friends.

-Is there a sub for coconut oil?
 The coconut oil mixed with the melted chocolate helps smooth the chocolate out, making it easier for dipping.
 You can try a teaspoon of olive oil or another light oil, or see how the chocolate melts without.
 We actually found the chocolate we used didn’t “need” it, however some brands might.

-bite out of peanut butter eggs, stacked
+bite out of healthy peanut butter eggs, stacked

 I hope you love these as much as we do!
 You’d never guess these were healthy… They never last long in our house and Mr. FMK is always asking for more.